Fashion and Textiles MA

 - Experiment with and combine traditional skills and techniques with new digital technologies

-- Produce a major project based on your own research, and supervised by academic or business mentors
+- Produce a major project based on your own research, and supervised by academic, technical or business mentors

-- Organise individual and group exhibitions at events including London Fashion Week
+- Organise individual or group exhibitions or events

 - Have opportunities to go on study visits to cultural and industrial hubs, in the UK and abroad